ngs-docs/2021-august-remote-computing/_main.utf8.md

 CHALLENGE: make the command snakemake run with no arguments for all four salmon quant commands.

-## Random aside: -n
+## Random aside: --dry-run or -n
-If you give snakemake a -n parameter, it will tell you what it thinks it should run but won't actually run it.
+If you give snakemake a --dry-run (-n) parameter, it will tell you what it thinks it should run but won't actually run it.
 This is useful for situations where you don't know what needs to be run and want to find out without actually running it.

 ## Advanced features
 There are many advanced features to snakemake, and we'll touch on a few of them here.